totorewa/witch-hut-search/README.md

 OPTIONS
 * -s|--seed         Seed to search on.
   -b|--blocks       Number of blocks to search in each direction.
 Default: "128000".
   -t|--threads      Number of threads to search with.
-Default: "12".
+Default: # of cores x 2.
   -o|--out          Output file for writing locations to.
-  -h|--help         Shows help text.
-  --version         Shows version information.
 ```

+Example: `WitchHutSearch.exe 3 -s 123456 -b 1000000 -o output.txt`
+This will search for triple witch huts within a million block radius on the seed `123456` and write the results to `output.txt`.

 You can specify a CSV file as the output to have it written in CSV format.
 All other file types are written as text.

+Sometimes false positives may be returned because something prevented one or more of the huts from generating in the world.

 ## Disclaimers